CAST: Counterfactual Labels Improve Instruction Following in Vision-Language-Action Models: Related Work

+\textbf{Zero-shot robot control with VLMs.} An alternative approach is to directly control a robot with a VLM zero-shot~\citep{huang2023voxposer, nasiriany2024pivotiterativevisualprompting, liang2023codepolicieslanguagemodel, sathyamoorthy2024convoicontextawarenavigationusing, gadre2022cow, shah2023lfg, dorbala2023embodied}, thereby obviating the need for language labels during training.
+However, such methods do not incorporate embodied robot experience during training, relying instead on VLM priors from pre-training tasks such as static image understanding, visual question answering (VQA), object detection, and captioning~\citep{openai2024gpt4technicalreport, geminiteam2024geminifamilyhighlycapable, beyer2024paligemmaversatile3bvlm}.
+VLMs thus often struggle to translate language prompts into robot actions. \MethodName instead leverages VLM priors by casting counterfactual instruction generation as a captioning task.
+We query for both counterfactual language and atomic commands, which are translated into action chunks with a policy trained purely on real robot data.
+As a result, we can effectively ground these synthetic trajectories in realistic behaviors.

-\textbf{Hindsight data augmentation.} \MethodName is closely related to recent advances on improving steerability of language-conditioned robot policies in manipulation and navigation, by using dense hindsight labeling guided by vision foundation models~\cite{cheng2024navila, hirose24lelan, smith2024steerflexibleroboticmanipulation, blank2024scaling} or by using simpler low-level policies in conjunction with foundation models to augment the dataset~\cite{zhang2023bootstrap, ha2023scalingup}.
-Most relevant to our contribution, NaVILA~\cite{cheng2024navila} proposes to train VLAs on synthetic language labels obtained by labeling robot navigation data with VLMs.
-Our approach also uses VLMs for labeling, but we introduce a novel \emph{counterfactual} labeling scheme that produces new labels for behaviors that are possible in observed scenes, but were not actually executed.
-We show that this significantly improves how well the resulting models follow language commands.
+\textbf{Robot data augmentation and reasoning.} \MethodName is closely related to recent advances in improving steerability of language-conditioned robot policies in manipulation and navigation, by using dense hindsight labeling guided by vision foundation models~\citep{cheng2024navila, hirose24lelan, smith2024steerflexibleroboticmanipulation, blank2024scaling} or by using simpler low-level policies in conjunction with foundation models to augment the dataset~\citep{zhang2023bootstrap, ha2023scalingup}.
+Most related to our work, NaVILA~\citep{cheng2024navila} proposes to train VLAs on synthetic language labels obtained by labeling robot navigation data with VLMs.
+Our approach differs in that we use a novel \emph{counterfactual} labeling scheme that produces new labels for behaviors that are possible in observed scenes, but were not actually executed.
+While recent work~\citep{seneviratne2026chopcounterfactualhumanpreference, zhou2026coinscounterfactualinteractivenavigation, peng2025counterfactualvlaselfreflectivevisionlanguageaction} also leverages counterfactual data or reasoning to improve obstacle avoidance or path planning, \MethodName introduces a scalable pipeline for improving \emph{general} language-following in language-conditioned policies.